MohamedBassem/fuzzy-dns/README.md

-## fuzzy-dns
+## Fuzzy DNS

 A very simple domain name server that fuzzily matches its records.
-This fuzzy matching allows typos in the subdomains.
+This fuzzy matching tolerates typos in the subdomains.
 For example, if the subdomain name is "google.example.com", opening (gogle.example.com, googl.example.com or ggl.example.com) will all work.

 ***Currently only A and CNAME records are supported.***